dzbeck/multiscanner/docs/use/web-ui.md

 ##Using Analytics
 -----------------

-![Analytics Page](../img/Selection_002.png)

 The Analytics page displays various pieces of advanced analysis.
 For now, this is limited to ssdeep comparisons.

+![Analytics Page](../img/Selection_002.png)

  The table lists samples, with those that have very similar ssdeep hashes grouped together.
 Other analytics will be added in the future.
-For more information, see [this page](../docs/analytics.md).
+For more information, see the [Using Analytics](use-analytics.md) page.